-This program includes work in all areas of the state by volunteers of high school age and older.
+This program Includes work In all areas of the state by volunteers of high school age and older.
 Prehistoric and historic sites are worked by these volunteers.
 A bi-monthly newsletter is distributed.

-Product Title: Southern Maryland Regional Preservation
+Product Title: Southern Maryland Regional Preservation Center

-This program combines archeological work in Calvert, Charles, and St. Mary's Counties by volunteers high school age and older.
-No fees are required except for credit courses.
+This program combines archeological work in Calvert.
+Charles, and St. Mary's Counties by volunteers high school No fees are required except for credit age and older. courses.
 Both historic and prehistoric sites are studied, and an occasional newsletter is distributed.